I love watching movies and have watched a lots of them. Mostly action, suspense, thrillers, sci-fi, fantasy ones.

 Disk Read Performance Comparison with hdparm

-Saturday, January 16, 2010 1 comments
+Saturday, January 16, 2010 Posted by ImTiaZ at 8:00 PM 1 comments

 I currently did read performance test on all of hard disks using hdparm.
 Simple hdparm -t did the trick.